nford88/PlexSleep/README.md

 A simple script to allow you to suspend your Linix PC/Server if there is an no activity from a Plex Media Server after a set amount of time (default 60 mins).

+Please open PlexSleep.conf in your text editor and make sure your system settings are correct (IP address, port, desired time of inactivity, etc)

 To install: Copy PlexSleep.conf to /etc/init/ folder (make sure it is exectuable)